Why Content is King

 For example, I couldn’t tell you the difference between fans of Harry Potter and Game of Thrones, but I’d wager a lot of money that millions of fantasy fans could go on for hours about the subtle differences in who likes one or the other.

-Nathan Baschez over 3 years ago
+Nathan Baschez almost 4 years ago

 @GBM Right, that is the point I'm making!
 Before that, I say "What content lacks in its ability to signal wealth, it makes up for in its ability to signal extremely specific attributes and affinities."